estebangarcia21/gdc-website/README.md

 ## Project Outcomes

 - Strengthened my Javascript, Typescript, and Node.js knowledge
-- Learned React, its built state management, and its ContextAPI
+- Learned React, its built in state management, and its ContextAPI
 - Learned responsive web design and DRY techniques
-- Learned how to create a GraphQL endpoint and connect it with a front-end via Apollo
+- Learned how to create a GraphQL endpoint and connect it with the project front-end via Apollo
-- Learned SQL query statements and PostgresQL
+- Learned SQL statements and PostgreSQL
-- Learned how to deploy the website front-end to AWS Amplify
+- Learned how to deploy a website front-end to AWS Amplify
+- Learned functional programming paradigm basics and concepts (currying, higher-order functions)

 ## Technologies